ibm-cloud-docs/cephaas/sds_manage_iam_access.md

 * Access to an individual service instance in your account
 * Access to a specific resource within an instance, _such as resource type `bucket`_

-Review the following tables that outline what types of tasks each role allows for when you're working with the {{site.data.keyword.cephaas_shor}} service.
+Review the following tables that outline what types of tasks each role allows for when you're working with the {{site.data.keyword.cephaas_short}} service.
 Platform management roles enable users to perform tasks on service resources at the platform level, for example, assign user access to the service, create or delete instances, and bind instances to applications.
 Service access roles enable users access to {{site.data.keyword.cephaas_shor}} and the ability to call the {{site.data.keyword.cephaas_shor}} API.
-For information about the exact actions that are mapped to each role, see [{{site.data.keyword.cephaas_shor}}](_YourSubHeadingLink_).
+For information about the exact actions that are mapped to each role, see [{{site.data.keyword.cephaas_short}}](_YourSubHeadingLink_).